seanhulse/laughing-octo-broccoli/proposal.md

 Name each interface or class and briefly describe its function or purpose.
+Our program would have a Friends class and a Person class.
+The Friends class would create a graph to hold all of the people signed up to Friendopedia.
+The Person class would create a person with unique information about the person it represents.

 ## Edit and Submit this file and any figures referenced by this document.